zentrum-lexikographie/dwdsmor/README.md

 make -C lexicon
 ```

+A log is saved in `SMORLemma/lexicon/lexicon.log`.
+This includes XSLT warnings,
+if any.

 By default, additional lexica from SMORLemma for irregular adjectives, adverbs,
 and verbs as well as for adpositions are included.
 In order to built a lexicon
 without them, run: